gitlabhq/gitlabhq/doc/pages/README.md

 **Q: Can I download my generated pages?**

 Sure.
 All you need to do is download the artifacts archive from the build page.

+**Q: Can I use GitLab Pages if my project is private?**

+Yes.
+GitLab Pages doesn't care whether you set your project's visibility level to private, internal or public.

 ---